tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 ## Executive summary

-Our solution to this problem was to develop a tool to package data with metadata and treat the two as a unified whole, from here on referred to as a *dataset*.
+Our solution was to develop [dtool](https://dtool.readthedocs.io), a utility  to package data with metadata and treat the two as a unified whole, from here on referred to as a *dataset*.

 A dataset can be likened to a box with items in it and a label on it describing its content.
 The items in the box are the data and the label the metadata.

 ![Packaging data and metadata into a beautiful box.](/images/package_data_and_metadata_into_beautiful_box.png)

-There are several benefits to this approach.
-First and foremost it prevents accidental loss of metadata when moving data around.
+There are several benefits to this approach, some of which only become apparent once one has spent some time using dtool to manage data.
+However, in brief, dtool prevents accidental loss of metadata when moving data around.
+It also enables researchers to work with data in different types storage platforms, and it has built in support for verifying the integrity of a dataset.
+In other words automating a lot of tedious work associated with data management, and giving researchers peace of mind that their data are safe and secure.

 ## The hairy details

-Our tool for packaging data and metadata and working with it as a unified whole is a command line utility called [dtool](https://dtool.readthedocs.io).  dtool centres around the concept of packaging data and metadata into a unified whole, a dataset.
-Datasets can be moved around and organised without loosing metadata.
+At its core dtool is a command line utility (with a Python API) that can be used to create and interact with datasets.

-Let's see this in practise.
 First of all one needs to install the dtool software.
 This can be done using the Python package installer [pip](https://pip.pypa.io/en/stable/installing/).